fyhannes/fyhannes/README.md

 Hi there.
-I'm Johannes and I like to solve problems, read, and play games.

-I'm currently contributing to Cataclysm-DDA, a single-player roguelike post-apocalyptic sandbox game built in C++.
+I'm Johannes.
+Currently experimenting with Vulkan to make stuff.